Drinking at least one glass of low-sodium vegetable juice daily may help overweight dieters lose more weight.

 • Store it in the refrigerator until about 30 minutes prior to drinking, as vegetable juice is best consumed at room temperature.

-Though it does take some time to prepare fresh vegetable juice, the benefits you’ll receive will more than makeup for it.
+Thought it does take some time to prepare fresh vegetable juice, the benefits you’ll receive will more than make up for it.
 Many people enjoy juicing first thing in the morning, including myself, and it quickly becomes a normal, satisfying routine, just like brushing your teeth.

 Anupam Ghose, a physician by training, was diagnosed with Type 2 Diabetes Mellitus (T2DM) in 2017.
 After the diagnosis of T2DM, he followed a low carbohydrate high fat (ketogenic) diet and reversed his T2DM within a year.
 Now he is on a mission to educate people and spread awareness about T2DM.
 Since he could reverse his T2DM following a ketogenic diet, now he is performing extensive research on ketogenic diet and expanding his knowledge on this particular topic.
 His main goal is to make people understand that the conventional method of treating T2DM is not very helpful and it is possible to reverse T2DM through diet and lifestyle modification.